 I find a journal in your quarters which reveals Rana’s partner Seyne is also a Dark Elf, and that the commander has been exiled to command a garrison or Nords on Bleakrock.
 The journal mentions a mysterious body that showed up on the beach, which was curiously dry.
-A Bethesda employee watches me curiously as I type and read this journal entry simultaneously.
-I believe they think I’m feverishly copying down the content of the in-game journal.

 I test out the first-person swordplay on some unsuspecting deer wandering through the woods.
 I feel like a monster.
 The action feels familiar to Skyrim, which helps me settle into the experience more quickly.
 I find sergeant Seyne outside the mine.
-She killed one of the bandits and asks me to wear its clothes and sneak into the mine and see what they’re doing down there.
+She kills one of the bandits and asks me to wear its clothes and sneak into the mine and see what they’re doing down there.

 I make it to the mine, but the person on the other side of the massive door won’t let me in.
 I explore the surrounding area for clues.
 I fight some more bandits, settling into a steady attack, block, attack rhythm familiar to Elder Scroll’s basic combat.
 I find a contract in a nearby house that reveals the bandits took over the town in order to retrieve magical artifacts from the mine, Hozzin’s Folly.
 The note warns of traps in the mine, as it used to host old Nord rituals.

 I batter enough bandits to level up.
 I spend the skill point on the Puncture ability, which allows me to damage my enemies’ armor for a short duration.
-I blow my cover again and am swarmed by disgruntled miners toiling away.
+I blow my cover again and am swarmed by disgruntled miners.
 Puncture changes up the way I play quite a bit.
 I now open up combat by using the armor-weakening move on my foes, then peppering them with regular sword swipes for increased damage.

 I fight a handful of Covenant troops on my way to the tower.
 One enemy rogue uses an ability to leap over my head and land behind me, forcing me to turn quickly and block his follow up attack.
-I encounter an archer with a red, glowing charge shot which can perceptive players can sidestep.
+I encounter an archer with a red, glowing charge shot which perceptive players can sidestep.
 I like the simple cues the game displays to telegraph enemy attacks.
 I climb the tower, light the warning beacon, and am prompted to go talk to Tillrani Snow-Bourne.

 A trail of dead villagers leads all the way back to Bleakstone Village.
 Snow-Bourne is mortally wounded.
 Between bloody coughs she mentions that the townsfolk must be saved from the spreading fire.
-She points me towards a well and water buckets, so I get to work.
+She points me towards a well and some water buckets, so I get to work.
 I click on the buckets near the well and make for the closest flaming building.
-An incendiary mage is blocking barring my route, but the blade Seyne gave me makes short work of him.
+An incendiary mage blocks my route, but the blade Seyne gave me makes short work of him.
 I use the water bucket on the flaming door and enter.
-Within I find the dairy farmer cowering in building and lead him out.
+Inside I find the dairy farmer cowering in building and lead him out.
 I set out to put out more fires when I’m informed my two hours is up.

 Time in Tamriel flies by whether you’re playing a single-player Elder Scrolls game or checking out Bethesda’s new MMO.
 I haven’t played World of Warcraft for years, and Star Wars: The Old Republic couldn’t hold my attention, but I’m excited to play more of The Elder Scrolls Online.
 The interesting questlines and familiar combat have kept me engaged so far, and doing it all with friends should make the experience even more exciting.
 The Elder Scrolls Online hits Xbox One, PlayStation 4, and PC early next year.